I Audited a Quantum Device Gateway's gRPC Interface. Here's What I Found.

 OQTOPUS is an open-source cloud quantum computer operating system built by a Japanese research team.
 It manages real quantum hardware — job submission, qubit mapping, circuit execution, result return.
 Apache 2.0.
 Actively maintained.
 20 repos.
 Real hardware.

-We were evaluating it as infrastructure for QSL's quantum security stack.
+We were evaluating it as infrastructure for QSL's quantum security stack — specifically whether it could provide verifiable execution provenance for quantum workloads.
 Standard move: before you build on something, you audit it.

 What We Found